vrsys/ics-mr-unity-communication-scenarios/README.md

 # aplause-mr-communication-tasks

-This repository contains Unity implementations of the communication tasks described in the [ICS-MR](TODO add link to paper) dataset.
+This repository contains Unity implementations of the communication tasks contained in the ICS-MR (Interactive Conversation Scenarios for Assessment of Mixed Reality Communication) dataset.

 ## Installation